terremoth/sushiman-prime-numbers-challenge/README.md

 ### TODO
 - handle `$argv` with `getopt(...)`
-- handle input errors like strings or num positive number values
+- handle input errors like strings or non positive number values